Cosenza Calcio

-Found in 2011 as Nuova Cosenza Calcio as the phoenix club of Cosenza Calcio 1914 S.r.l., the spiritual successor of the original Cosenza Calcio 1914 S.p.A. which folded in 2005.

 History

-Cosenza Calcio 1914
+Cosenza Calcio

-The club was founded on 18 November 1912 as "Società Sportiva Fortitudo" (the year 1914 is a reference to the first historic match played by the club on 23 February 1914) and enjoyed a long time in the professional leagues, spending several years in the Serie B. They also won the Anglo-Italian Cup in 1983.
+The club was founded in 1926 as "Cosenza Foot-Ball Club" (the year 1914 is a reference to the first historic match played in the town of Cosenza on 23 February 1914) and enjoyed a long time in the professional leagues, spending several years in the Serie B. They also won the Anglo-Italian Cup in 1983.
 In 2003, Cosenza 1914 was expelled from professional league.

 In 2003 an illegitimate phoenix club was found as A.S.
 Cosenza F.C..
 In 2004, old Cosenza won the appeal and was admitted to 2004–05 Serie D. Thus that season there was a derby.
 In 2005 new Cosenza switched its denomination into A.S.
 Cosenza Calcio, after the fall of old Cosenza.

 Cosenza Calcio 1914 Srl

 In 2007, A.S.
 Cosenza Calcio gave up its Serie D membership, but all the team players later joined new club Fortitudo Cosenza, born as relocation of Rende Calcio, a team from the neighbouring city of Rende which was relegated to Serie D in 2006–07 season and moved to Cosenza soon after.
 The new club quickly managed to win the Serie D/Girone I championship in 2007–08, ensuring a place back into the Lega Pro Seconda Divisione (the renamed Serie C2) for the 2008–09 season.